Something (Beatles song): Frank Sinatra

 Frank Sinatra was particularly impressed with "Something", calling it "the greatest love song of the past 50 years", despite having long disapproved of the Beatles.
 According to Du Noyer, he "especially admired the way the lyric evokes a girl who isn't even present".
 Aside from performing "Something" numerous times in concert, Sinatra recorded the song for a single in October 1970 and then for his 1980 triple album Trilogy: Past Present Future.

-During his live performances, Sinatra was known to mistakenly introduce "Something" as a Lennon–McCartney composition.
-By 1978, he had begun correctly crediting Harrison as its author.
+During his live performances, Sinatra was said to mistakenly introduce "Something" as a Lennon–McCartney composition.
+Although as early as 1975, he was correctly crediting Harrison as its author.
 (Note: Harrison recalled that when he appeared with Michael Jackson on a BBC radio show, in 1979, the show's host referred to "Something" and Jackson said, surprised: 'Oh, you wrote that?
 I thought it was a Lennon–McCartney.")
 Harrison went on to adopt Sinatra's minor lyrical change (in the song's middle eight, singing "You stick around, Jack ...") in his live performances over 1991–92.
 In The Beatles Anthology, Harrison says he viewed Sinatra as being part of "the generation before me" and so only later came to appreciate the American singer's adoption of the song.